Rodrigo López (footballer, born 1978)

 Hernán Rodrigo López Mora (born 21 January 1978), also known as Rodrigo López, is an Uruguayan football manager and former player who played as a forward.

 López is the second maximum goal scorer of Paraguayan football with 127 goals, behind Santiago Salcedo (152), and ahead of Juan Eduardo Samudio (119) and Fredy Bareiro (112).

 Club career

 Born in Montevideo, López began his career with River Plate de Montevideo in Uruguay.
-He had short stints with Torino F.C. of Italy and AO Kavala of Greece in 1998 along with compatriot Pablo Gaglianone.
+He had short stints with Torino F.C. of Italy and Kavala of Greece in 1998 along with compatriot Pablo Gaglianone.
 In 2000, he joined Colo-Colo of Chile.